-Updated as of May 18, 2020.
+Updated as of July 22, 2020.

-The April 14 amendment expanded coverage of the March 19 order to all cities in Los Angeles County that have not enacted their own eviction moratorium/rent deferment order and mobile home parks who rent space to mobile homeowners, in addition to the unincorporated areas of Los Angeles County that the March 19 order initially covered.
+The Board’s April 14 amendment expanded coverage of the March 19 order to all cities in Los Angeles County that have not enacted their own eviction moratorium/rent deferment order and mobile home parks who rent space to mobile homeowners, in addition to the unincorporated areas of Los Angeles County that the March 19 order initially covered.
 Thus, cities within Los Angeles County who have enacted their own order, like the City of Los Angeles, do not fall under the Los Angeles County order.

-Additionally, while Los Angeles County’s order initially required defaulting commercial and residential tenants to demonstrate an inability to pay rent and/or related charges due to “financial impacts” related to COVID-19 in order to not be evicted for nonpayment of rent, the April 14 amendment provided that both commercial tenants with less than 10 employees and residential tenants may “self-certify” their inability to pay as a result of “financial impacts,” and requires landlords to accept such self-certification.
-Pursuant to the May 12 amendment, additional guidance will likely be issued shortly regarding the type of documentation that tenants whom do not qualify for self-certification will be expected to provide to their landlord to adequately demonstrate their inability to pay rent as a result of financial impacts due to COVID-19.
-Either way, both residential and commercial tenants must still provide notice to their landlords of their inability to pay within 7 days of the due date.
+Los Angeles County’s order requires defaulting tenants to demonstrate an inability to pay rent and/or related charges due to “financial impacts” related to COVID-19 in order to not be evicted for nonpayment of rent.
+However, the May 12 amendments provide that both commercial tenants with 9 or fewer employees and residential tenants may “self-certify” their inability to pay as a result of “financial impacts,” and requires landlords to accept such self-certification.
+For these qualifying tenants, a self-certification notice issued by the County can be used to comply with this requirement and notify landlords.

 It is worth reiterating that if a city within Los Angeles County has enacted its own order, then that order would apply over Los Angeles County’s.
-It is thus crucial for landlords and tenants alike to familiarize themselves with the order that is applicable to their location, as the vast majority of cities both inside and outside of Los Angeles County, as well as other counties themselves, do not allow for similar “self-certification,” and instead require a defaulting tenant to “demonstrate” or “show” an inability to pay rent due to COVID-19.
-When such demonstration or showing is required, tenants should be prepared to provide some form of supporting documentation, which might include bank statements, financial statements, accounts payable/receivable, or any other reasonable documentation.
-Given a lack of guidance on what constitutes sufficient supporting documentation, tenants should immediately begin the process of negotiating with their landlords to determine the supporting documentation that will be provided.
+It is thus crucial for landlords and tenants alike to familiarize themselves with any local city order applicable to their location, as the vast majority of cities both inside and outside of Los Angeles County, as well as other counties themselves, do not allow for similar “self-certification,” and instead require a defaulting tenant to “demonstrate” or “show” an inability to pay rent due to COVID-19.
+When such demonstration or showing is required, tenants should be prepared to provide some form of supporting documentation, along the lines of the type of documentation set forth above.
+Certainly if the landlord insists on documentation of inability to pay rent, it would behoove both landlords and tenants to discuss the type of supporting documentation to be provided.

 In sum, municipal eviction moratorium/rent deferment orders may differ from Los Angeles County’s order by: (a) excluding commercial tenants, or certain commercial tenants, from protection; (b) providing alternative timeframes for notifying landlords of an inability to pay or for making deferred rent payments once the applicable order or the COVID-19 emergency period expires; and (c) requiring a demonstration or showing of an inability to pay because of COVID-19.